jaskaran-online/markdown-mermaid/PRD.md

 ## 1) Overview

 Build a fast, reliable, two‑pane Markdown editor with live preview that fully supports Mermaid diagrams.
+Runs entirely in the browser (client‑side, no backend).
 Users can author Markdown in a code‑editor pane and see a pixel‑perfect preview beside it.
 Content can be exported to multiple formats (Markdown, HTML, PDF, DOCX), preserving styles and rendering Mermaid diagrams into vector graphics where applicable.
+Work‑in‑progress state persists locally via browser storage (localStorage); no accounts or cloud storage.

 ## 2) Goals and Non‑Goals